 Again, there is a better alternative to theoretical tests which could have a greater impact:

 Customized Assessments – Most of the organizational stakeholders believe that a highly customized test which is completely company-oriented is a viable solution to their assessment needs.
 In this digital world, everyone prefers online assessments to one involving a pen and paper.

 These are comprehensive and objective assessments that provide insight into the work-oriented personality of an employee.
 These assessments are designed according to different job roles.
-It aims to help candidates leverage their strengths and address their area of development.
+It aims to help candidates leverage their strengths and address their areas of development.
 Moreover, these assessments are easy to administer.
 The results are not observer biased as they are quantitative and objective in nature.

 Companies that invest in employee training enjoy 24% higher profit margins ,compared to companies who don’t.

 A situation may occur where ABC Company is not sure about the effectiveness of these training programs.
-Let’s discuss the Training Effectiveness.
+Let’s discuss Training Effectiveness.